ChainSafe/gossamer/dot/digest/README.md

 ### Forced Change

-This message is like that for scheduled changes, however the delay is calculated using _imported_ blocks (as opposed to finalised blocks), which means that the change is valid for multiple candidate chains.
+This message is similar to the scheduled changes message type, however the delay is calculated using _imported_ blocks (as opposed to finalised blocks), which means that the change is valid for multiple candidate chains.

 ### Disabled

-A message of this type will contain the ID of an authority; this authority should cease all authority functionality and all other authorities should ignore any authority-related messages from the identified authority. _Note: Gossamer has not implemented supported for messages of this type._
+A message of this type will contain the ID of an authority; this authority should cease all authority functionality and all other authorities should ignore any authority-related messages from the identified authority. _Note: Gossamer has not implemented support for messages of this type._

 ### Pause

-This messages specifies a delay after which the current authority set should be paused.
+Messages of this type specifies a delay after which the current authority set should be paused.

 ### Resume